peteytan/twilio_python_scripts/readme.md

 Switching DELETE to False will result in just downloading the recordings, and likewise, switching DOWNLOAD to False will delete the recordings.

+### Subaccount Recordings
+This file looks for all subaccounts and then finds recordings inside all the subaccounts and the main account, and writes it to a .csv.

+It runs as a multi-threaded script, and the threads can be increased to 100, which is Twilio's default max concurrent API calls you can have.

+Currently, it uses the iter() method to grab the entire list of recordings.
+It can be changed to a list() method with the relevant filters.

+We will have two separate queues, one to pull all the subacounts listed with a parent account, and the second queues starts taking recordings from these subaccounts.
+The resulting csv will be a mess of entries, but this is easily sorted after

+Deleted recordings do not get pulled up in this query

 ### Purchase Phone Numbers
 This script purchases a set of phone numbers that match criteria you specify in a .csv file.
 The script is a single function purchase_phone_numbers that takes